A couple of weeks ago I had a few moments to sit quietly and read the news – a rare event since my two (shortly to be three!) boys were born.

 - We’ve processed 174 accounts this week.

 - Our average processing time is 21 days at the moment.

 Good for you.
 How well did you do any of those things?

 - What was the quality of service provided on those calls?
 Did you deliver to their needs?

 - Were those accounts processed accurately or will it lead to irate callers?

-- Of those applications you process, how many were right first time?
+- Of those applications you process, how many were right the first time?

-The reason we’re still focused on the wrong measures is simply because one is easy to measure and the other is much harder to measure.
+The reason we’re still focused on the wrong measures is simply that one is easy to measure and the other is much harder to measure.

 Systems track volumes really well.
 It’s quantitative.
 If I said we answered 97% of calls, everyone immediately understands what I am talking about.